Good for Novice Owners:

 - Average Lifespan: 12-14 years

-Soft Coated Wheaten Terrier Mix Breed Profile
+Soft Coated Wheaten Terrier Mix Dog Breed Information

 A Soft-Coated Wheaten Terrier Mix is a cross between a Soft-Coated Wheaten Terrier and another dog breed.
 Since a mixed-breed dog can take on any combination of traits from their parents, it’s important to ask the breeder about the other parent breed in the mix.
 Should a Soft-Coated Wheaten Terrier Mix take after their Wheaten Terrier parent, they will likely be a loyal, energetic dog that loves their families.